Azzamean/linux/wp-content/plugins/code-block-pro/readme.txt

 5. ANSI support for rendering control sequences

 == Changelog ==

+= 1.26.4 - 2024-06-18 =
+- Re-release with updated version number in readme.
+Making this a patch release as I worry some security plugins would otherwise complain.

+= 1.26.3 - 2024-06-14 =
+- Fix: Fixes support for ERB template syntax

 = 1.26.2 - 2024-04-04 =
 - Tweak: Changed the saved languages history from 3 to 5